workplace violence taking place colleagues

 What Is a Hostile Work Environment?

-• Discrimination based on legally protected characteristics such as gender, race, religion, or disability
+• Discrimination based on protected characteristics like race, gender, or disability.

 Understanding Your Rights in the Workplace